 Opening your tax bill can be a cause for shock, if not outrage.
 But by learning how property taxes are computed in Michigan, you can investigate whether the assessed value of your home is too high, and thus is the basis of an excessive property tax bill.

-In Michigan, two factors determine your tax bill: the taxable value of your home, and the applicable tax rate (that is, the percentage of the taxable value that the local tax authorities use to compute your property tax).
+According to Michigan's General Property Tax Act, two factors determine your tax bill: the taxable value of your home (assessed annually), and the applicable tax rate (that is, the percentage of the taxable value that the local tax authorities use to compute your property tax).
 Below is an overview of these factors.

 The process begins when a local public official, known as the local tax assessor, determines your home's taxable value.
 In Michigan, the taxable value of a home is up to 50% of its "true cash value" (basically, what the home would sell for on the open market).
 The 50% figure is also known as the assessment ratio.